bsle04/bsle04/README.md

 ###

-<p align="left">My name is Brandon Le and I'm a third year Biomedical Engineering undergraduate at UC Irvine.</p>
+<p align="left">Third year Biomedical Engineering major at UCI looking to expand my experience with the right opportunity.</p>

 ###